MicrosoftDocs/appcenter-docs/docs/push/send-notification.md

 ## Send to user

+To send notifications to specific users, follow the instructions in [Push to User](~/push/push-to-user.md).

 ## Limitations

 + App Center limits Audiences to a maximum of 1,000 devices.
 If you create an audience targeting more than 1,000 devices, App Center Push sends notifications to the first 1,000 devices that match the audience criteria, and skip all remaining devices (failing silently).
++ The Push to User feature limits notifications to 100 users.
 + The maximum number of Audiences for any App Center app project is 200.
 + You can define a maximum of 60 custom properties per app project.
 + Audiences match only devices that have a valid push registrations.
 For that reason, testing Audiences on an iOS simulator will fail.